World Dream Bank

 - Dig up and smelt gold with my clumsy hooves: a decade of hard dreamwork

-- My slave-boss eats the gold: for that decade I compulsively saved, knowing I wanted to quit my job and be an artist; so I had almost no spending money
+- My slave-boss eats the gold: for that decade I compulsively saved so I could quit my job and be an artist; I harshly restricted spending.

-- His devil mask: from the cover of C.S.
+- Devil mask: from the cover of C.S.
 Lewis's That Perilous Strength, an unpleasant book about scientists, demons, and academics (all one species, if you ask C.S.)

 - Page 4